Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 Returns

-- `pointsRemaining`: how many points your API account has remaining before being turned off due to a negative points balance
+- `pointsRemaining`: how many points your API account has remaining before being turned off due to a negative points balance.
+Calculation for this is
+- `pointsConsumedYesterday`: how many points your API account consumed yesterday in the full 24 hour period
+- `pointsUpdatedAt`: timestamp of when we last snapshot how many points the API account has remaining

 cURL